So, you’ve decided to dive into digital publishing with a WordPress website. Are you going to start a publication or contribute to one?

 Instead of promoting a company or an idea through content marketing, you can use your personal blog to promote your personal brand in the market and sell your services, whatever they are (within legal bounds).

 You see how thin the line between a magazine and a blog is these days.
 Still, you can somehow tell the difference.
-Whichever you decide to create, it will be a breeze if you use 10Web on WordPress.
-Get started with a free package to see how it works, and don’t forget to tell us your Big Dream Concept for a blog/magazine in the comments below.
+What other features help you tell one from the other?
+Share in the comments below.

 Surfing the blogs of Kate McCulley and Daniel James (from Dan Flying Solo) and reading about how they gave up full-time jobs to start travelling and ended up living a life of luxury, earning a fortune writing about their adventures is guaranteed to be either a highway to hell or a stairway to heaven.
 Either way, before shouting out to the world that “blogging is the easiest thing on earth” and “anyone can do it” I suggest you think twice.
 In reality, blogging is a full-time job and requires dedication, patience, creativity, commitment, and more.
 The sad reality is that there are lots of issues that bloggers face and those cause most of the beginning bloggers to fail.
 But, it’s true enough that whenever there’s a problem, there is also the solution!
 So, let’s identify the 10 major hardships for bloggers and talk about the solutions.
 1. Not having a…